-There are 50 Mathematics questions on the THEA and students have 5 hours to all three sections.
-You may take one, two or all three of the test sections in a single session.
+There are 50 Mathematics questions on the THEA and students have 5 hours for all three sections.
+You may take one, two, or all three of the test sections in a single session.

-THEA Mathematics cover the following topics:
+THEA Mathematics covers the following topics:

 - Statistics and Probability

-How to study for the THEA Math Test
+How to Study for the THEA Math Test?

-You may even have a lot of stress to take the test and you are especially worried about the math part of the test.
+You may even have a lot of stress taking the test and you are especially worried about the math part of the test.
 But do not worry, Put stress aside.

-Choose your study program
+1. Choose your study program

-Most major test preparation companies have some offerings for the THEA, and the short-listing of the best book ends up being a puzzling phenomenon.
+Most major test preparation companies have some offerings for THEA, and the short-listing of the best book ends up being a puzzling phenomenon.